 Parkia biglobosa (Jacq.)
 R. Br. ex G. Don, commonly known as the African locust bean tree, monkey cutlass tree, or fern tree, is a perennial leguminous species from the subfamily Mimosoideae and family Fabaceae.
 Native to West and Central Africa, it is widely distributed across the Sahelo-Sudanian zone.
 [1].
 This resourceful tree is commonly found in West African countries like, Senegal, the Gambia, Guinea-Bissau, Guinea, Sierra Leone, Mali, Côte d’Ivoire, Burkina Faso, Ghana, Togo, Benin, Niger, Nigeria, Cameroon, and Chad.
 It also found in the Central African Republic, the Democratic Republic of Congo, Sudan, and Uganda.
 [2].

 In Sierra Leone, it is primarily found in the northern region, where savannah grasslands are more widespread.
 Parkia biglobosais valued for its nutritional, medicinal, cultural, economic, and magico-therapeutic uses.
 [3].
-It’s most notable contribution is as a food source, particularly during food shortages and droughts.
+The most notable contribution is a food source, particularly during food shortages and droughts.
 [4].
 P. biglobosa is often used in preparing several delicacies in Sierra Leone, for instance ogrie, this ingredient complements the cooking of native vegetables like potato leaves, cassava leaves, and krain krain.
 In the Northern region of the country, the powder is also mixed with sugar and milk to make a simple, nutritious porridge.
 It is also locally believed to be of high nutritional, medicinal and economic importance.
 The seeds, rich in protein and other beneficial compounds, play a key role in food security and poverty reduction.
 [5].
 Beyond food, P. biglobosa provides various non-timber forest products.
 It supports beekeeping by producing abundant pollen and nectar and contributes to ecological services such as carbon sequestration, soil fertility through leaf fall, and microclimate regulation.
 It also serves as an effective windbreak and shade tree.
 [6]. the seeds are large, brown, and smooth, with an average weight of 0.26 g.
 They have a hard, thick testa and large cotyledons, which make up about 70% of the seed’s weight.
 [7]. this tough coating protects them from harsh savannah conditions such as drought, high temperatures, and digestion by animals.
 [8].
 Propagation of Parkia seeds often require pretreatment which involves a series of procedures designed to enhance seed readiness for sowing and germination.
 Seed pretreatment help simulate the conditions recommended for optimal germination, through breaking of dormancy, and hence shortening germination time.
-Parkia biglobosa seeds exhibit exogenous dormancy caused by a hard seed coat that restricts water and gas permeability, mechanical expansion, and embryo development [9].
+P. biglobosa seeds exhibit exogenous dormancy caused by a hard seed coat that restricts water and gas permeability, mechanical expansion, and embryo development [9].
 This dormancy hinders rapid and uniform germination at the nursery stage, contributing to the depletion of natural populations and the erosion of genetic diversity.
 Seed dormancy in P. biglobosa is primarily due to physical barriers such as an impermeable seed coat, mechanical resistance, and, in some cases, embryo immaturity.
 Overcoming this dormancy is essential for successful seedling production and plantation establishment of the species.
 Germination is one of the most critical stages in a plant’s life cycle, as it directly impacts the success of afforestation and reforestation programs [10].
-This study, therefore, aims to examine the effects of various pre-treatment methods on breaking seed dormancy and enhancing germination and early seedling growth of P. biglobosa, focusing on growth parameters such as height, collar diameter, and number of leaves after pretreatment.
+Therefore, this study aims to evaluate the effects of various pre-treatment methods on breaking seed dormancy, enhancing germination, and early seedling growth of P. biglobosa.
+Growth parameters assessed include seeding height, collar diameter, and number of leaves after pretreatment.

 MATERIALS AND METHODS